Backlash (2008): Main event matches

-The main event was a four-way elimination match for the WWE Championship, in which the champion, Randy Orton, defended his title against Triple H, John Cena, and John "Bradshaw" Layfield (JBL).
-The match began with Orton attempting to attack JBL, but JBL countered and threw Orton out of the ring.
+In the main event, Randy Orton defended the WWE Championship against John Cena, John "Bradshaw" Layfield (JBL), and Triple H. The match began with Orton attempting to attack JBL, but JBL countered and threw Orton out of the ring.
 JBL then attacked Cena, before being attacked by Triple H. Cena then attempted to swing Triple H by the arm into the corner, but Triple H reversed the move and sent Cena outside of the ring.
 Triple H and JBL then fought in the ring, while Cena and Orton fought outside.
 Cena was later sent off the ring apron into the Raw announcer's table, and Orton and JBL teamed up to attack Triple H in the ring.
 Triple H eventually hit both of them with a clothesline, and JBL went to the outside of the ring while Triple H and Orton fought inside.
 Triple H later went outside of the ring and fought with JBL, while Cena returned to the ring and fought with Orton.
 After the men fought each other for several minutes, Cena put JBL in the STFU.
 This caused JBL to submit, eliminating him from the match.
 Immediately following JBL's submission, Orton kicked Cena in the head, which he followed with a cover for a pinfall, eliminating Cena from the match.
 Triple H and Orton then began to fight on the outside of the ring, with Orton taking control and sending Triple H back into the ring, where he dominated Triple H with a series of maneuvers for several minutes before Triple H struck Orton with his knee.
 The men fought outside the ring again, and when they returned, they fought for several more minutes until Orton performed a jumping cutter, or RKO, on Triple H. Orton would then try to pin Triple H, only to get a two count.
 Orton then attempted to kick Triple H in the head, but Triple H dodged the maneuver and both men would counter their finishers until Triple H performed a Pedigree on Orton followed by a successful pin-fall, thus earning him his twelfth world championship.